cyberhexe/red-toolkit/README.md

 * **Red Team Automation (RTA)** - RTA provides a framework of scripts designed to allow blue teams to test their detection capabilities against malicious tradecraft, modeled after MITRE ATT&CK. https://github.com/endgameinc/RTA

 ### Wireless Networks
+* **WiFiBroot** A WiFi Pentest Cracking tool for WPA/WPA2 (Handshake, PMKID, Cracking, EAPOL, Deauthentication) https://github.com/hash3liZer/WiFiBroot
+* **apple_bleee** These scripts are experimental PoCs that show what an attacker get from Apple devices if they sniff Bluetooth traffic. https://github.com/hexway/apple_bleee
+* **IMSI-catcher** This program shows you IMSI numbers, country, brand and operator of cellphones around you. https://github.com/marcinguy/IMSI-catcher
+* **Awesome-Cellular-Hacking** A list of resources about cellular hacking https://github.com/W00t3k/Awesome-Cellular-Hacking
 * **Wifiphisher** is a security tool that performs Wi-Fi automatic association attacks to force wireless clients to unknowingly connect to an attacker-controlled Access Point. https://github.com/wifiphisher/wifiphisher
 * **mana** toolkit for wifi rogue AP attacks and MitM. https://github.com/sensepost/mana
 * **wifite** An automated wireless attack tool https://github.com/Und3rf10w/wifite

 ### Embedded & Peripheral Devices Hacking
+* **USBTrojan** Super simple loader that spreads over removable drives (USB flash drives, portable and network drives, SD cards).
+Features: You can add the HWID of your PC to the whitelist and trojan will ignore it; You can add any payload (executable file); Slient work.
+Ideal for school, university or office. https://github.com/mashed-potatoes/USBTrojan
 * **USB-Rubber-Ducky** The USB Rubber Ducky is a Human Interface Device programmable with a simple scripting language allowing penetration testers to quickly and easily craft and deploy security auditing payloads that mimic human keyboard input. https://github.com/hak5darren/USB-Rubber-Ducky
 * **magspoof** a portable device that can spoof/emulate any magnetic stripe, credit card or hotel card "wirelessly", even on standard magstripe (non-NFC/RFID) readers. https://github.com/samyk/magspoof
 * **WarBerryPi** was built to be used as a hardware implant during red teaming scenarios where we want to obtain as much information as possible in a short period of time with being as stealth as possible. https://github.com/secgroundzero/warberry